explorable-viz/fluid/artifact-evaluation.md

 Follow the following steps:
 - `git clone https://github.com/explorable-viz/fluid.git` to get this repo
 - ensure Docker service is running
-- `docker build -t fluid-webapp .` to build Docker image
+- in the repository root, run `docker build -t fluid-webapp .` to build Docker image

 ### How to run the artifact